DES-Lab/Extracting-FSM-From-RNNs/README.md

 pip install -r  requirements.txt
 ``

-## How to Run

 `TrainAndExtract.py`, `Comparison_with_White_Box.py`, and `Applications.py` all have main function defined at the bottom of the file.
 `quick_start.py` has the simple minimal example that shows how to train RNNS and extract multiple models.
 Notebooks folder contains the text output/interactive examples for some examples.
-Furthermore, interactive notebooks can be found at TODO.
+Furthermore, interactive notebooks can be found in the `notebooks` folder.